How to Become an FBI Agent: FBI Careers in a Glance

 A person who is applying for a position in accounting with the FBI must be certified as a CPA.

-In addition, they must have a bachelor’s degree in accounting and have worked in a professional accounting firm for at least three years prior to their application.
+In addition, they must have a bachelor’s degree in accounting and have worked in a professional accounting firm for at least three years before their application.

 Language

-Some of the current qualifying languages include Chinese, Arabic, Hebrew, Farsi, Japanese, Korean, Hindu, Hebrew, Spanish, Vietnamese, Urdu, Russian, Punjabi, and Pashtu.
+Some of the current qualifying languages include Chinese, Arabic, Hebrew, Farsi, Japanese, Korean, Hindi, Hebrew, Spanish, Vietnamese, Urdu, Russian, Punjabi, and Pashto.

 A candidate for this program will have to pass listening and reading tests and show a proficiency of higher than three on a speaking proficiency test.